bvanheu/stratatools/README.md

 Stratasys
 ---------

-This is a software to read and write data on a Stratasys cartridge memory.
+This is software to read and write data on a Stratasys cartridge EEPROM.

-You may want to use it so you can refill or build your own cartridge.
+You can use this code to 'refill' an EEPROM or build a cartridge EEPROM image from scratch.

 ## Installation